FormidableLabs/builder/README.md

 ##### Moving scripts and config files

-All scripts defined in archetypes will be run from the root of the project consuming the archetype so all paths in scripts pointing to files also in the archetype need to be changed to be referenced at their location within the archetype.
+All scripts defined in archetypes will be run from the root of the project consuming the archetype.
+This means you have to change all paths in your scripts to reference their new location within the archetype.

 An example script and config you may be moving to an archetype would look like: